 The only thing certain in life is death and taxes…unless you’re a personal injury attorney, and then you can add a never-ending influx of legal documents to that list.
-Accordingly, the big question with respect to legal document management used to be “where am I going to put all this?”
+Accordingly, the big question with respect to document management systems for law firms used to be “where am I going to put all this?”
 But with the growing popularity of cloud-based legal software and its unlimited storage capabilities providing an answer to that question, the focus has now shifted to “how am I going to protect all this?”, instead.

 Data breach is the single biggest threat facing your personal injury firm.
 A lone breach could not only destroy your firm’s reputation, but also its future.
 Still most people have no idea that their mundane document management policies could be putting their firm at risk…so we’re here to clear up that mess.
 Here are four ways you handle your documents and (more importantly) four ways you can handle your documents better (aka let’s help you transform your document management practices into secure document management practices):

 This might be the most obvious area for concern—after all, once you hit the send button on that email, you may feel like you’ve lost control over what happens to your legal documents (i.e., it could get into the wrong hands)…but that doesn’t have to be the case.
 Your firm should be using best-in-class matter management software that allows you to control who can access your documents (and for how long).
 Further, when sharing documents with clients or third parties, it’s vital that you use a secure cloud-sharing service that employs both encryption technology and requires passwords…just make sure you choose a better password than “1111”.